 Introduction of SQL DML Commands

-Data Manipulation Language (DML) commands in SQL deals with manipulation of data records stored within the database tables.
-It does not deal with changes to database objects and its structure.
-The commonly known DML commands are INSERT, UPDATE and DELETE.
-Liberally speaking, we can consider even SELECT statement as a part of DML commands.
+Data Manipulation Language (DML) commands in SQL manage data records stored within the database tables.
+It does not deal with changes to database objects and their structure.
+The commonly known DML commands are INSERT, UPDATE, and DELETE.
+We can consider even SELECT statements as a part of DML commands.
 Albeit, it strictly forms part of the Data Query Language (DQL) command.
+In the subsequent sections, we will learn about the DML commands in detail.
+But let us first look at this summary table for a brief overview.

 Command |